Skip to main content

 • the travel arrangements and any hazards identified on the way to and from the destination

-• hazards you expect to come across at the destination
+• hazards you expect to come across at the destination/venue, such as the proximity of water.

 Supervision plan

-The excursion must also be supported by an effective supervision plan.
+The excursion must also be supported by a supervision plan specific to the destination.

-During excursions, educators must be physically close to children and monitor them with regular head counts.
+During excursions, educators must supervise children according to the supervision plan.
+Being physically close to children and monitoring them with regular head counts are ways to supervise children.

 You need communication systems in place